kay27/MineClone5/LEGAL.md

 You can choose which license applies to you: Either the license of MineClone 5 (GNU GPLv3) or the mod's license.

-MineClone 5 is a direct continuation of the discontinued MineClone project by davedevils.
+MineClone5 is a fork of MineClone2 that uses a different workflow to includes features after Minecaft 1.12.

 Mod credits:
 See `README.txt` or `README.md` in each mod directory for information about other authors.